DoctorWhoof/slice_map/readme.md

+### Update:
+Removed "SliceArray" for now.
+Focusing on a solid SliceVec implementation, then will reinstate SliceArray and update it to match SliceVec's features.

-SliceMap provides a container that allows iterating directly all of its items, or iterating slices of uneven sizes.
+SliceMap provides a container that allows iterating directly all of its items, or iterating through non-overlapping slices of varying sizes.
+You can only insert new items in groups that will become a new slice.

-Two implementations are provided out of the box, [SliceVec] and [SliceArray], but you can extend [SliceMap] to use your own storage by implementing the [Storage] trait.
+One implementation is provided out of the box, [SliceVec], but you can extend [SliceMap] to use your own storage by implementing the [Storage] trait.

 ### Examples